 Before bottling, slowly rack your beer into a sanitary carboy or large plastic bucket, leaving about one inch of beer above the sediment on the bottom of your conditioning tank.
 Do not disturb the sediment or this effort will have been wasted!

 Now dose the transferred beer with priming sugar.
 As always, corn sugar is the best choice, since it imparts nominal flavor.
-To hit the standard CO2 level for a typical Belgian beer (about 8 grams per liter), Thiel recommends you add 200 grams of priming sugar.
+To hit the standard CO2 level for a typical Belgian beer (about 8 grams per liter), Thiel recommends you add 200 grams of priming sugar for a 5-gallon/19-L batch.
 This amounts to about one cup of sugar, a bit more than the 3/4 cup suggested by most homebrew experts.

 Next, add fresh yeast to your beer.
 Two notes: First, this step is entirely optional, since the remaining yeast in suspension should do a satisfactory job for bottle conditioning under most circumstances (especially for lower gravity Belgian ales between 1.048 to 1.056 original gravity; these should be fine without new yeast, says Thiel).
 Stronger, higher-gravity beers will benefit most from new yeast.